-Burlington Stores, Inc. (BURL) CEO Michael O'Sullivan on Q1 2020 Results - Earnings Call Transcript

 Thank you, David.
 Good morning, everyone and thank you for joining us on this morning's first quarter earnings call.
 I hope that you are all safe and well in these challenging times.
 We are very glad that you could join us.
 On this morning's call, we would like to structure the discussion as follows.
 First, I will begin with a discussion of the first quarter.
 I will focus my remarks on where we ended the quarter with regard to our inventory levels and our cash position.
 Second, I will provide an update on the timing of our store re-openings and the initial traffic and sales levels that we are seeing.

 I will also describe the actions that we are taking in our stores to provide a safe environment for our associates and our customers.
 Third, I will describe the opportunities and the risks that we may face over the next 6 to 12 months.
-With this as context, I will talk about our whole potential strategy and some of the actions that we are taking to accelerate this strategy.
+With this as context, I will talk about our full potential strategy and some of the actions that we are taking to accelerate this strategy.
 I will then hand the call over to John to provide more financial details.
 After that, we will be happy to respond to any questions that you may have.

 Okay.
 Let's start with the first quarter.
 It was a very unusual quarter to say the least.
 Our business was strong through the first week of fiscal March, up to that point our comparable store sales growth for the quarter was running at about 3%.
 Of course, over the following couple of weeks the emergence of the Covid-19 pandemic began to have a major impact on our business, especially in those parts of the country where the outbreak is the most severe.
 In order to minimize the health risks to our associates and our customers, we made the decision to shut down all of our stores by March 22nd.
 We also shut down our offices and distribution centers.
 As reported in today's press release, our sales declined 51% in the first quarter.
-We estimate that the Covid-19 pandemic growth accumulated sales miss of approximately $1 billion to plan in the quarter.
+We estimate that the Covid-19 pandemic drove a cumulative sales miss of approximately $1 billion to plan in the quarter.
 This led to an adjusted net loss of $312 million or $4.76 per share.
 This loss includes a $272 million charge that we took against our inventory at the end of the quarter.

 I would like to provide more detail on two aspects of how we ended the quarter.
 First of all, our inventory valuation and secondly our cash position.

-With a $1 billion miss to sales plan you would normally expect significant overheads of inventory.
-In fact, before the impact of the marked down reserve, our total inventory position as we ended the quarter was about in line with last year.
+With a $1 billion miss to sales plan you would normally expect significant overhang of inventory.
+In fact, before the impact of the markdown reserve, our total inventory position as we ended the quarter was about in line with last year.
 This was driven by two factors.
 Firstly, we started the quarter with total inventory levels down 19% consistent with our strategy of running with leaner inventories.

 The second factor was that as the pandemic emerged in March, Jennifer Vecchio and the merchant team were able to move very swiftly to tighten liquidity and to work with vendors to collaboratively renegotiate, defer or cancel open orders.